CIT28/files/w8/ps1p1.md

     - In your README.md file create a heading 2 for "Static Queries for Lost Letter - Proof of Effect.
     -  Then write the static queries (one at time) to solve the problem, there should be at least 4 queries here.
     - After each query complete the poe, pow and git workflow with message
-        - **COMMIT MESSAGE - "Lost Letter static queries"**
+        - **COMMIT MESSAGE - "Lost Letter static queries 1"**
-    - Comment out these queries before coming on.
+    - Comment out these queries before coming on to the next static query.

 ## BREAK OPTIONAL
 - If you got this far you can take a break and complete the rest of this work by the Thursday night deadline.